Check out some great RC flying eBooks

 A crashed rc airplane can make a great trophy!

-Above, what you can do with the remains!
+Above: what you can do with the remains!

-The mid-air collision
+The RC mid-air collision

 Anyone who has witnessed such an event will know the unmistakable noise of impact, immediately followed by complete silence as tiny pieces of shredded airplane fall gently to the ground.

-But understand this...
+But laughs aside, understand this...

-This page shows what can happen when things do go wrong, and is written in a way that might appear to be making fun of the pilots involved.
+This page shows what can happen when things go wrong, and is written in a way that might appear to be making fun of the pilots involved.
 Not so!
 I've merely tried to take the sadness out of the experience.

 In fact, milk it all the way.
 Phone home in advance and give the bad news.
 There'll be a cold beer in your hand as soon as you walk through the door.

-And if you happen to witness an rc airplane doing something that the pilot didn't want it to do, here are some handy tips on how to react, a bit of 'rc airplane crash etiquette', if you like...
+And if you happen to witness an rc airplane doing something that the pilot didn't want it to do, here are some handy tips on how to react - a bit of 'rc airplane crash etiquette', if you like...

-This last one is a definite no-no. Instead, just sympathetically nod your head in agreement with whatever the pilot blames.
+Saying the words "pilot error" is a definite no-no. Instead, just sympathetically nod your head in agreement with whatever the pilot blames.
 And if he blames himself (very rare), disagree with him completely and reassure him that the crash was caused by an outside influence completely beyond his control.

 You'll be friends for life